CONVENING NOTICE TO ATTEND THE ANNUAL ORDINARY SHAREHOLDERS’ MEETING TO BE HELD ON 26 MAY 2026

 AMENDMENT TO THE AGENDA

-In accordance with article 7:130 of the Belgian Code of Companies and Associations, one or more shareholders holding together at least 3% of the share capital of the Company may add new items to the agenda of the Meeting or new proposed resolutions concerning items put or to be put on the agenda.
+In accordance with article 7:130 of the Belgian Code of Companies and Associations and article 18.7 of the articles of association of the Company, one or more shareholders holding together at least 3% of the share capital of the Company may add new items to the agenda of the Meeting or new proposed resolutions concerning items put or to be put on the agenda.

 Such request will only be valid if, at the date the Company receives it, it is accompanied by a document establishing the above-mentioned shareholding.